 The funding categories shown in the Listing of Proposed Projects are very general but encompass all of the Priorities listed by the state.
 CDBG will be used to fund Acquisition, Public Facilities, Clearance and Demolition, Relocation, Housing Rehabilitation, and Economic Development.
 HOME funds will be used to fund Acquisition, New Construction, and Housing Rehabilitation.
 HOME American Dream Downpayment Initiative (ADDI) funds are used to assist first time homebuyers purchase a home.
-HOPWA funds will be used to fund Operating Costs of programs for persons with AIDS, and ESG funds will be used to fund Homeless Facilities and Operating Costs of Homeless programs.
+HOPWA funds will be used to fund Operating Costs of programs for persons with AIDS, and ESG funds will be used to fund Homeless Facilities and Operating Costs of Homeless Prevention programs.
 Other federal and non-federal funding sources also add to the accomplishment of the goals.

-CDBG and HOME Program funds will be used to provide housing rehabilitation in 2005-2006 by preserving the affordable housing stock and revitalizing deteriorated neighborhoods.
+During this year, both CDBG and HOME Program funds will be used to provide housing rehabilitation by preserving the affordable housing stock and revitalizing deteriorated neighborhoods.
 CDBG funds will be used for Public Facilities projects by providing water and sewer services to low-income areas, thereby improving the safety and livability of neighborhoods and communities.
-Economic Development activities will be funded with CDBG to increase access to capital for economic development activities, and to increase the accessibility to jobs.
+CDBG funds will be used for Economic Development activities that increase access to capital and increase the accessibility to jobs.

 HOME funds will be used for new construction of both single-family units and multifamily units.
-Tax credits will be used for other projects that incorporate other federal, local, and private funding sources outside of those administered by the State.
+Tax Credits will be used for other projects that incorporate other federal, local, and private funding sources outside of those administered by the State.
 The program will address the issue of providing multifamily affordable housing, preserving the affordable housing stock, increasing the supply of supportive housing for persons with special needs, and revitalizing deteriorating neighborhoods and communities.